 Evaluate major factors to mitigate risk

 The supply chain risk for phone headsets is moderate, posing some challenges to buyers.
 Key inputs in the manufacture of headsets include plastics, semiconductors, circuits, wiring and cables.
-With the exception of semiconductor manufacturers, risk from first and second-tier suppliers is medium.
-Price fluctuations of inputs, such as plastic, can...
+With the exception of wire and cable manufacturers, risk from first and second-tier suppliers is medium.
+Price fluctuations of inputs, such as...
 Subscribe to learn more.